Volorf/VR-Touch-Controllers/README.md

 # Notes
 * I work with Unity 2019 right now and all the scripts worked fine so far.
 So, have no idea how it will work with the latest or the oldest versions.
-* I added a Blender source file in a case you would like to create your own mapping for whatever platform your want to use it.
+* I added a Blender source file in a case you would like to change texture and UV.

 # Plans
 * Probably, I will add an Unreal version.